 I have not seen either the pedigree or the mix-blood type after I left my kampong in 1973.
 Does anyone else have any recollection of these?

-I just found that that some people call these “Manila ducks” – I have no clue as to its origins.
+Some people call these “Manila ducks” – I have no clue as to its origins.
 The Malay name is “Itek Serati“.
 But the proper name seems to be “Muscovy Ducks”.